Anthony J. MacKay Student Paper Contest

 • Once you have submitted your paper to the contest, wait until you have received notification regarding being selected as a finalist or not.
 You will be notified prior to the deadline for submitting to the conference (the deadlines for submissions to the contest and the conference are staggered).

 • If you are not selected as a finalist you may then submit your paper to the conference.
-Follow the instructions on the Call for Papers page on the conference website (2025 website coming soon!).
+Follow the instructions on the Call for Papers page on the conference website.
 Instructions for submitting to the conference differ and require a different format.

 Although the contest itself is only open to papers, there are other ways students can participate in the conference.

 Students are welcome to submit a presentation or poster abstract to the conference without having to enter the contest.
-Information on Presentation and Poster submission to the conference can be found on the conference website (2025 website coming soon!).
+Information on Presentation and Poster submission to the conference can be found on the conference website.

 Students are welcome to attend the conference simply as a delegate.
 It’s an excellent opportunity to learn, network and socialize with other students and professionals in the radiation sciences and students are offered a significant discount on registration fees.